anynines/a9s-cli-v2/docs/docs/a9s-cli-klutch.md

 **Description**:

-This command deletes the management and consumer clusters.
+This command deletes the Control Plane and App clusters.